vc2402/go-sse/README.md

 Server-Sent Events for Go

 ## About
 This project is fork of [go-sse](https://goreportcard.com/report/github.com/alexandrevicenzi/go-sse).
-The only differences so far are Client disconnect callback and possibility to set not a standard logger
+The defferences are: possibility to send message to specified client, Client disconnect callback and possibility to set not a standard logger, specifying protocol version (message will be send only to clients with version not lower than message's version)

 [Server-sent events](http://www.html5rocks.com/en/tutorials/eventsource/basics/) is a method of continuously sending data from a server to the browser, rather than repeatedly requesting it, replacing the "long polling way".